 I achieved my goal.
 I submitted two projects for Ethical Approval with my collaborators and joined a journal’s editorial team.
 Now I am in a good place to increase my research output in coming months and to learn much more about peer review, which were the original overriding goals.

-Download a pdf version of this post and a spreadsheet to use for planning and as a weekly scorecard.
+Go to the full version of this page to download a pdf version of this post and a spreadsheet to use for planning and as a weekly scorecard.

 They’re both free!

 Barriers to execution

 My schedule is quite variable when compared with that of a full-time employee within a company.
 I have one workplace on Monday, another on Tuesday and Wednesday and yet another for Thursday and Friday.
 This meant I made little use of the scheduling and time-blocking advice given by the authors as much of it was of little relevance to me.

 I also needed to adjust my expectations during a period in which I was on ‘ward service’.
 When I do inpatient work with our junior medical staff I am scheduled to be on for four weeks, with overnight calls and ward rounds during the day.
 I need to adjust my usual schedule during these periods and needed to factor this into my expectations for how much I could move forward on my 12 Week goals in that time.

 One of the major barriers was other people.
 My work – as for most physicians – has a lot of time that I spend on other people’s priorities.
 I can’t necessarily schedule things and know that they’ll happen as intended.
 I need to plan, but also allow for flexibility, and learn to adapt as life evolves.